Where should I setup a bank account in Tartu?

 We asked expats in Tartu what banks they use and there advice about banking.
 They advised...

 "Before retiring in Tartu, expats should be aware that the city is the second largest in the country and is known for its vibrant student culture.
 It is also home to a number of universities, making it a great place to stay for those looking to continue their studies.
 Expats should also be aware that the cost of living in Tartu is relatively low, making it an attractive option for those looking to retire on a budget.
 Additionally, the city is well connected to the rest of the country and Europe, with a number of international flights and trains available.
-Finally, expats should be aware that the city is home to a diverse range of cultures and languages, making it a great place to experience a variety of cultures," mentioned another expat when asked about moving to Tartu, Estonia.
+Finally, expats should be aware that the city is home to a diverse range of cultures and languages, making it a great place to experience a variety of cultures," said another expat in Tartu, Estonia.

 Other Questions: